 Equipment Needed for Ground Lamb Pasta

-- Pasta cooker – We like being able to just lift our pasta out of the cooking water when our pasta is done.
-It’s less likely to overcook the pasta.
+• Pasta cooker – We like being able to just lift our pasta out of the cooking water when our pasta is done.
+It’s less likely to overcook.
 And, I’m also able to save our pasta water for thinning the sauce when we use a pasta cooker.

-- Box Grater – I like seeing the shreds of fresh cheese on our bolognese so using a grater is the way to go for us.
+• Box Grater – The cheese is more likely to be fresh if you grate it yourself.
+Plus, we like seeing the shreds of fresh cheese on our bolognese so using a grater is the way to go for us.

-- Braiser Pan – This pan is an enameled cast iron.
-It has a larger bottom so all of your ingredients cook at the same rate.
-The clean-up is a breeze too!
+• Braiser Pan – This pan is an enameled cast iron.
+It’s a larger heavy-bottom pot so all of your ingredients cook at the same rate.
+We use a wooden spoon so we don’t scratch the bottom of the pan.
+Clean-up is a breeze too!

 How to Store Leftovers